-Loneliness Awareness Week: Tips to help young people
+Loneliness: Tips to help young people

-This week is Loneliness Awareness Week and our mental health practitioners recently created a resource for schools that we wanted to share to help young people (and much of it is also relevant to adults too) manage their feelings of loneliness at this difficult time.
+Our mental health practitioners recently created a resource for schools that we wanted to share to help young people (and much of it is also relevant to adults too) manage their feelings of loneliness at this difficult time.

 It is normal to feel lonely sometimes.
 Humans are very sociable beings, so when we do not see or spend time with people we love and care about – like our family, friends or communities – this can leave us feeling sad and isolated.